McColgan 'very hesitant' on night runs

 Last updated on .From the section Athletics

-British 5,000m record holder Eilish McColgan would be "very hesitant" about doing training runs after dark.
+British 5,000m record holder Eilish McColgan would be wary about doing training runs after dark.

-McColgan's fellow distance athlete Charlotte Purdue spoke on Monday about how the abduction and murder of Sarah Everard March has reinforced her stance about running at night.
+McColgan's fellow distance athlete Charlotte Purdue spoke on Monday about how the abduction and murder of Sarah Everard in March has reinforced her stance about running at night.

 And the 2018 European Championships silver medallist echoed that.